 What is Dynamic Segmentation?

 When you create a paid ad on social media or search engine, there is an influx of leads into your marketing-sales funnel (I am consciously using marketing and sales together because we both know how important marketing-sales alignment is for a business to thrive!).
 These leads are mixed leads- some leads are genuinely interested in your brand, some are just browsing around, and some are unqualified leads.

-You might wonder exactly how many segments does a company need for a successful content marketing?
-Although there is no set specific number, in a B2B marketing report, this question was addressed specifically.
+You might wonder exactly how many segments does a company need for successful content marketing?
+Although there is no set specific number, this question was addressed specifically in a B2B marketing report.
 The report highlighted business market segmentation in three categories (with dedicated content assets and tactics)-

 - 50% of companies have more than three market segments.

 - 47% of companies have three or more buyer personas.

 - 46% of B2B companies address three or more buying stages.